aurelia/aurelia.github.io-old/docs/api/framework/index.md

 * `eventAggregator(): FrameworkConfiguration` - Plugs in the event aggregator from aurelia-event-aggregator.

-* `feature(plugin: string, config?: any): FrameworkConfiguration` - Configures an internal feature plugin before Aurelia starts.
+* `feature(plugin: , config?: any): FrameworkConfiguration` - Configures an internal feature plugin before Aurelia starts.
-  * `plugin: string` - The folder for the internal plugin to configure (expects an index.js in that folder).
+  * `plugin: ` - The folder for the internal plugin to configure (expects an index.js in that folder).
   * `config?: any` - The configuration for the specified plugin.